DataKind-DC/earth-challenge-2020-plastics/README.md

 **Marine LitterWatch Data**

-CATEGORY COUNTS: The Marine LitterWatch data columns were summed by Marine Debris Category and this result is saved at `data_processed/MarineLitterWatch_totals_by_category.csv`.
-It would be good to check the results by using a pipeline similar to what was done in `mdmap_totals_by_category.ipynb`.
+CATEGORY COUNTS: The Marine LitterWatch data columns were summed by Marine Debris Category and this result is saved at `Marine_LitterWatch_processed_updated.csv`.
+Processing in `mdmap_totals_by_category.ipynb`replicated in `Marine_LitterWatch_totals_by_category.ipynb`.